Weight gain and cancer

-Before trying to lose weight, it’s important to speak to your GP or cancer specialist.
-They can discuss the right approach for you based on your cancer and its treatment, your weight before your cancer diagnosis and any other medical problems you may have.
-Your doctor will measure your Body Mass Index (BMI)| and your blood pressure, and may arrange a blood test.
-They may suggest you see other members of the healthcare team such as a dietitian or specialist nurse for advice.
-They can also give you information on local resources where you can get help and support.
+Your doctor or nurse will measure your Body Mass Index (BMI) and blood pressure, and may take a blood test.
+They might also suggest you see other health professionals such as a dietitian, physiotherapist or specialist nurse for advice.
+They can also give you information about where you can get help and support locally.